This tutorial assumes that you are competent in setting up a warp for and weaving simple warp floats – instructions and tutorials on this are here.

 LEFT: Select the black warps from shed 1 that are going to float.
 RIGHT: Add them to all the warps from shed 2 beat and pass the weft from left to right.

 The second weft pass detailed above is shown on this chart.
-The black dots mark the black warps that are selected to float.
-All the rows that are marked with red dots on the chart involve the same sequence of moves, that is, selecting the black warps from shed 1 that are going to float, adding them all to the warps in shed 2 and passing the weft from left to right.
-I have only marked the warps with black dots for the first couple of weft passes.
+The yellow dots mark the black warps that are selected to float.
+All the rows that are marked with blue dots on the chart involve this same sequence of moves, that is, selecting the black warps from shed 1 that are going to float, adding them all to the warps in shed 2 and passing the weft from left to right.
+I have only marked the warps with yellow dots for the first couple of weft passes.
 It is up to you to mark the others!

 I hope you find this tutorial useful and can use this beautiful Central Asian motif in one of your projects.
 Perhaps trying this will motivate you to chart and weave some designs of your own.

 I wove two columns of mirrored S motifs on my belt above and I wove this and another Kyrgyz pattern on a cell phone pouch for a friend below.

 Other Kyrgyz patterns that I wove to make a zippered pouch….